Hchong16/lost-ark-auto-fisher/README.md

 ## Usage
 To run the program, simply use the `fishing.exe`.
 To quit the tool, press the `=` key or `CTRL + C` in the terminal.

+Once started, you have 5 seconds before the program cast the first line.
+Make sure to keep your mouse in an applicable fishing location.

+In the case a catch was missed, the tool will automatically cast another line if nothing was caught in the past 20 seconds.

 # Development Setup
 Pre-requisite is to have Python 3.11.0+ installed using the installation [here](https://www.python.org/downloads/).